Respect for the referees is a requirement at every match, regardless of the circumstances.

 So, yes, PCSSL rules are also clear: "Referee judgement calls are final and not to be protested."
 (PCSSL Playing Rules 4.10)

-As of March 2025 US Soccer defined a new set of policies for all youth soccer programs in this country, recreational as well as competitive: US Soccer Referee Abuse Prevention.
 In effect, these nation-wide policies dictate much of what has been PCSSL practice for years: "Respect The Call".
-But these new policies do define minimum penalties for anyone in violation, and the penalties are significant -- the smallest penalty is a 2-game suspension and they scale quickly all the way up to a lifetime ban, and there are multiple ways that someone can readily find themselves missing an entire season (any threats, deliberate physical contact, derogatory slurs, or any abuse directed towards a minor).
+But these new policies do define minimum penalties for anyone in violation, and the penalties are significant -- the smallest penalty is a 2-game suspension and they scale quickly all the way up to a lifetime ban, and there are multiple ways that someone can readily find themselves missing an entire season (any threats, any deliberate physical contact, any derogatory slurs, or any abuse directed towards a minor).

 This is not optional, this is mandated.